rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/create-server.rst

 Flavor IDs are returned by
 the *List Flavors* API operation, described in the
-:rax-docs:`Cloud Servers API documentation <servers/api/v2/cs-devguide/content/List_Flavors-d1e4188.html>`.
+:rax-dev-devguide:`Cloud Servers API documentation <cloud-servers/v2/developer-guide/#retrieve-list-of-flavors>`.

 ++++++++++++++++++
 Flavor description